What size and type generator do I need for my RV?

 If no ATS

-Here you see the box on the left is the junction box with the shoreline cord wired into it, and then it is wired to the distribution center, which is similar to what you have now.
+Here you see the junction box with the shoreline cord wired into it on the left side, and then it is wired to the distribution center, which is similar to what you have now.
 The outlet to the right is the “J” box that has a line coming from the generator.
 When you plug the shoreline cord into the “J” box, power comes from the generator to the shoreline cord, through the junction box, and to the distribution center, just like if you were plugged into a campground source.

 Dave Solberg is a leading expert in the RV industry and the author of the “RV Handbook.”